metabase/metabase/docs/enterprise-guide/full-app-embedding.md

 ![Side nav](./images/full-app-embedding/side-nav.png)

 The navigation sidebar is hidden by default, aside from `/collection` and home page product routes.
-If you want people to be able to minimize the sidebar, you MUST enable the `top-nav`.
+If you want people to be able to minimize the sidebar, you MUST enable the `top_nav`.

 ### `header`